Anxiety at NASA as Mars InSight spacecraft nears Red Planet

 "We have done everything we can think to make sure we are going to be successful, but you just never know what is going to happen."

-Hoffman, who is father to a two- and four-year-old, added that has "not been sleeping that great," though he said that might because of his rambunctious toddlers.
+Hoffman added that he has "not been sleeping that great," though he said that might be because of his rambunctious toddlers, who are two and four years old.

 - Goal: 3D map of inner Mars -